uit-hdl/chatbot-for-mental-health/prompts/mental-health/default-mode/chief_judge_default.md

 3. "REJECTED" (Clear rule-violation)

 In "grey-areas" or "high-stakes" cases, it is better to be too strict rather than too lenient.
-The more sensitive the subject matter and situation is, the more you should lean towards "REJECTED".
+The more sensitive the subject and situation is, the more you should lean towards "REJECTED".
 For example, if the user simply asks "how can I improve my mood?" and the bot advices to "go for a walk", this is a low-stakes situation where a warning suffices.